aremmell/libsir/README.md

 ### Visual Studio 2022

 A very recent addition is an sln and some vcxproj files in the [msvc](./msvc) directory.
-They are connfirmed to work correctly on Windows 11 (x64 &amp; arm64) with Visual Studio 17.6.
+They are confirmed to work correctly on Windows 11 (x64 &amp; arm64) with Visual Studio 17.6.

 ### Unix Makefile